Chirag Kahan Roshni Kahan

 Chirag Kahan Roshni Kahan is a 1959 Indian Hindi-language film directed and produced by Devendra Goel.
-The film stars Rajendra Kumar as the protagonist Dr Anand and Meena Kumari, Honey Irani and Madan Puri in pivotal roles.
-The film was remade in Telugu as Maa Babu.
+The film stars Rajendra Kumar as the protagonist Dr. Anand and Meena Kumari, Honey Irani and Madan Puri in pivotal roles.
+It was remade in Telugu as Maa Babu in 1960.

 Plot

-Before giving birth to her child, Ratna (Meena Kumari) loses her husband and eventually gives birth to a dead child.
-Dr. Anand's (Rajendra Kumar) wife also gives birth to a baby and she dies on the same day.
-Ratnas' condition after delivery is critical, so to save her, Dr. Anand gives his baby boy to her.
+Before giving birth to her child, Ratna loses her husband and eventually gives birth to a dead child.
+Dr. Anand's wife also gives birth to a baby and she dies on the same day.
+Ratna's condition after delivery is critical, so to save her, Dr. Anand gives his baby boy Raju to her.

-Four years later, Dr. Anand, to meet Raju (Honey Irani), re-enters her life and soon becomes a frequent visitor, much to the displeasure of Ratna's mother-in-law (Mumtaz Begum) and her husband's sister Bela, both of whom start maltreating her and making her life miserable.
+Four years later, Dr. Anand, to meet Raju, re-enters her life and soon becomes a frequent visitor, much to the displeasure of Ratna's mother-in-law and her late husband's sister Bela, both of whom start maltreating her and making her life miserable.
 Anand stops visiting thereafter.
-Anand soon marries a nurse called Maya Verma (Minu Mumtaz).
+Anand soon marries a nurse called Maya Verma.
 Maya is a squanderer, and her relationship with Anand falters.
 Moreover, he later finds out that she cannot conceive.
-When Anand's dad passes away, he leaves considerable wealth to Anand's child, including a fair monthly allowance.
-Maya plots with an advocate, S. Prakash (Sunder), who happens to be Bela's husband, to fabricate a story that Anand's father was mentally unbalanced while writing the testament.
+When Anand's father passes away, he leaves considerable wealth to Anand's child, including a substantial monthly allowance.
+Maya plots with an advocate, S. Prakash, who happens to be Bela's husband, to fabricate a story that Anand's father was mentally unbalanced while writing the testament.
 This plan fails.

-Now along with her aunt, Nurse Sarla Verma (Nilambai), Maya claims that Ratna's son is actually Anand's biological son, leading to their lawyer filing a custodial case in court.
+Now along with her aunt, Nurse Sarla Verma, Maya claims that Ratna's son is actually Anand's biological son, leading to their lawyer filing a custodial case in court.

 The court gives custody of Raju to Dr. Anand and Maya.
 Raju is quite unhappy and escapes from Dr. Anand's House at night.
 Maya, Ratna, and Dr. Anand follow him.
 Maya dies in an accident while chasing Raju and Raju returns to Ratna.
 Ratna's mother in law marries her to Dr. Anand and the story ends on a happy note.